 Yogurt Creme is a fancy name for strained yogurt.
 I stumbled on this technique while searching for substitutes for sour cream for a Mexican themed dinner.
 I live in Italy and sour cream is difficult to find.
 When you find it, it’s just not the same sassy flavor of the sour cream that I’ve eaten when living in the United States.
 After tasting it… wow!
 I decided to also use this yogurt creme in a dessert to counter-act the sweetness and capitalize on the creamyness.
 Afterall, whole plain yogurt has a 3.5% fat content (probably a little higher when it’s been strained), while creme fraiche is 28% butterfat!

-1 lb or 500g of Figs
+- 1 lb (500g) of Figs

-1/2 cup of Pine Nuts (toasted or not)
+- ½ cup of Pine Nuts (toasted or not)

-2 lbs or 1k or plain yogurt
+- 2 lbs (1k) or plain yogurt

-Fine mesh strainer (for yogurt creme)
+- Fine mesh strainer

-Close and lock the lid.
+- Close and lock the lid.
 Turn the heat to high until the pan reaches pressure, then begin counting 3 minutes cooking time at LOW pressure.

-To assemble: simply add a dollop of yogurt creme on the plate, artfully arrange as many figs as you like to serve per guest, drizzle with a little of the wine syrup and finally sprinkle with pine nuts.
+- Simply add a dollop of yogurt creme on the plate, artfully arrange as many figs as you like to serve per guest, drizzle with a little of the wine syrup and finally sprinkle with pine nuts.

-Serve either immediately for warm figs, or chilled (if prepared ahead of time).
+- Serve either immediately for warm figs, or chilled (if prepared ahead of time).